yuqinzhou9/yuqinzhou9.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Yuqin Zhou, a second year Master's student in Information Technology and Cognition at the University of Copenhagen.
+I am Yuqin Zhou, a second year Master's student in Information Technology and Cognition at the  <a href="https://www.ku.dk/english/">University of Copenhagen</a>.
 Prior to Copenhagen, I received my bachelor's degree in English from <a href="http://www.tju.edu.cn/english/index.htm">Tianjin University</a> in 2021.

 My Master's thesis currently focuses on language modeling using <a href="https://en.wikipedia.org/wiki/Tensor_network">tensor networks</a> supervised by Prof. <a href="http://hjemmesider.diku.dk/~simonsen/">Jakob Grue Simonsen</a>.